Descriptive mitogenomics

 Eberhard JR, Wright TF, and Bermingham E (2001), Duplication and concerted evolution of the mitochondrial control region in the parrot genus Amazona, Mol.
 Biol.
 Evol.
 18, 1330-42. (free pdf)

-Gissi C, Ianneli F, and Pesole G and (2008), Evolution of the mitochondrial genome of Metazoa as exemplified by comparison of congeneric species, Heredity 101, 301-320. (pdf)
+Gissi C, Ianneli F, and Pesole G and (2008), Evolution of the mitochondrial genome of Metazoa as exemplified by comparison of congeneric species, Heredity 101, 301-320. (free pdf)

 Guo ZL, Zhang Y, Yang H, Wang TS, Wang WW, Zeng SS, Guo Y, Ye L, Du A, Wang ZW, Zeng SM, Tuan J, and Wang L (2022), Sequencing and structural characteristic analysis of mitochondrial genome in Zhijin White Goose (Anser cygnoides), Res.
 Square (pdf)